sudo-self/Rpi-shairport-sync/BUILDFORAP2.md

 The `nqptp` service monitors PTP clocks.
 It provides a POSIX Shared Memory Interface (SMI)  at `/nqptp`.
 A shared pthread mutex is contained within the interface, and to use it you need write access.

-Next, download Shairport Sync, configure it, compile and install it:
+Next, download Shairport Sync, check out the `development` branch, configure it, compile and install it:
 ```
 $ git clone git@github.com:aillwee/shairport-sync.git
 $ cd shairport-sync
 $ git checkout development
-$ git submodule init
-$ git submodule update
 $ autoreconf -fi
-$ CFLAGS="-O0 -g" CXXFLAGS="-O0 -g" ./configure --sysconfdir=/etc --with-metadata \
+$ ./configure --sysconfdir=/etc --with-alsa \
-    --with-alsa --with-soxr --with-avahi --with-ssl=openssl --with-systemd --with-dbus-interface --with-airplay-2
+    --with-soxr --with-avahi --with-ssl=openssl --with-systemd --with-dbus-interface --with-airplay-2
 $ make -j
 # make install
 ```
+By the way, the `autoreconf` step may take quite a while -- be patient!

 Now to configure Shairport Sync.
-Here, it will be configured for an `alsa` output device.
+In this walkthrough, it will be configured for an `alsa` output device.
 A list of `alsa` output devices is given at the end of the help information.
-Thus, at the end of the output after the command `$ shairport-sync -h` on a Raspberry Pi, for example, the following appears:
+For example, on a Raspberry Pi, at the end of the output from the command `$ shairport-sync -h`, the following appears:

 ```
 ...